 - 3. What are the elements of a loss of consortium case in California?

-- 4. Does the injured spouse have to sue for his or her injury?
+- 4. Does my injured spouse have to sue for their injury?

 - The loss of love, companionship, comfort, care, assistance, protection, affection, society, moral support; and